Effective Use of Vendors in M&A Deal Processes

 3. Project-based

 Here, you pay a clearly defined fee for a specific and well-defined deliverable.
 This tends to work best where the deliverable is most clearly understood in advance.
-Good examples would be code reviews and quality of earnings analysis.
+Good examples include code reviews and quality-of-earnings analysis.

 4. Multi-deal and retainer deals